FAQs - Graduate

 - studied in full-time status for at least two academic years within the last five years in the United States, the United Kingdom, Ireland, Australia, or New Zealand, or with English language instruction in Canada or South Africa.
 You must submit a transcript that shows you have attended college in one of these approved locations.

-What are the institutional and departmental codes for the TOEFL and GRE scores?
+What are the institutional and departmental codes for the TOEFL scores?

 - Institutional code: 2098